Brow Lift Perth

 How is a Brow Lift Procedure Done in Perth?

 A brow lift procedure is completed in a hospital by our experienced doctor, Dr Cooper.
-The procedure involves raising the outer part of the eyebrows, and reduces wrinkling of the forehead.
-The lifting of the lateral eyebrows has the secondary effect of taking up excess skin of the upper eyelids, and may obviate the need for doing an upper lid blepharoplasty.
+The procedure involves raising the outer part of the eyebrow and reduces wrinkling of the forehead.
+The lifting of the lateral eyebrows has the secondary effect of taking up excess skin of the upper eyelids and may obviate the need for doing an upper lid blepharoplasty.
 Dr Cooper uses an endoscopically assisted open temporal approach as he believes only the lateral brow requires attention in the majority of cases.